 Geographical Distribution: Costa’s Hummingbirds are endemic to the Southwest.
 However, some evidence suggests that they have shown up in regions like Alaska, Canada, British Columbia, and Pacific Northwest.

 Adaptations: These birds are highly adapted to warm climates.
-However, when subjected to lower temperatures, Costa’s hummingbirds can go in a torpid state.
-In this kind of condition, their heart rates are greatly reduced and as their body temperatures also decrease.
+However, when subjected to lower temperatures, Costa’s hummingbirds can go into a torpid state.
+In this condition, their heart rates are greatly reduced, and their body temperatures also decrease.

 15. Gambel’s Quail (Callipepla gambelii)

 Like any other types of quail, the Gambel’s Quail is characterized by having a round body and a head crest (known as a plume).
 Males are easily distinguishable because of their thick and dark plume, black face and neck, and black patch on the chest.
 On the other hand, females have duller plume color and lack black patches.

 Diet: A dominant portion of the Gambel’s Quail’s diet consists of plants.
 Most of these include different types of seeds, leaves, berries, and even cacti.
 During nesting seasons, the bird also feeds on different kinds of insects.